neicnordic/neic.no/_posts/2026-04-14-coderefinery-10-years.md

 ---
 title: 10 years of helping researchers write better code
 summary: Since 2016, NeIC’s CodeRefinery project has helped thousands of students and researchers learn modern software development practices.
 In 2026, the project celebrates its 10-year anniversary.
-photo: /assets/images/latest-news-31.png
+photo: /assets/images/CodeRefinery-10-years.png
 ---

 10 years of helping researchers write better code
 ===========================

 In 2026, one of NeIC’s most widely recognised projects celebrates its 10-year anniversary.

-Since it was launched in 2016, **CodeRefinery** has helped thousands of students and researchers across the Nordics learn practical software development skills – from version control and collaborative coding to reproducible research workflows.
+Since it was launched in 2016, [**CodeRefinery**](https://coderefinery.org) has helped thousands of students and researchers across the Nordics learn practical software development skills – from version control and collaborative coding to reproducible research workflows.

 The project’s goal has always been simple: help researchers write better code and work more efficiently with software and data.